phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 908099
-#Number of Trump Tweets: 292752
+#Number of Trump Tweets: 293195
-#Number of Clinton Tweets: 191159
+#Number of Clinton Tweets: 191437
-#Number of Cruz Tweets: 185991
+#Number of Cruz Tweets: 186402
-#Number of Sanders Tweets: 129453
+#Number of Sanders Tweets: 129645
-#Number of Rubio Tweets: 47731
+#Number of Rubio Tweets: 47823
 #Number of Jeb!
-Tweets: 36088
+Tweets: 36157
-#Number of Carson Tweets: 13365
+#Number of Carson Tweets: 13387
-#Number of Kasich Tweets: 10073
+#Number of Kasich Tweets: 10080
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---